nezumisama/4D-Blocks/README.md

 values, up and down move between menu items.
 Note there's a bug that the resume option doesn't work, just press Escape to resume the game.

+The view can be controlled with a mouse.
+Dragging with the left button rotates the view.
+Scrolling with the scroll wheel zooms in/out.

 ## Notes on the code
 The code is pretty old (it was made in 2012 I think).
 It uses the obsolete Python 2 and obscure stuff like FTGL.
 It's also not written well.
 To start,